bsmith89/StrainPGC/README.md

 1. Pangenome profiles: a sample-by-gene matrix of mapping depths
 2. Species core genes: a list of genes believed to be found in single copy in every strain of the species
-3. Strain partitions: a mapping of samples to individual strains
+3. Strain-pure samples: a mapping of samples to individual strains

 A suggested protocol for obtaining each of these inputs directly from raw metagenomic data as part of the larger StrainPGC workflow is described below